The-Politico/django-slack-forms/docs/Creating-Forms.md

 An added limitation imposed by Slack is a five-input limit.
 If you try to create a form with more than five properties, you will receive an error in the admin.

 Because this standard is created and maintained by others, I recommend using the links provided above for more comprehensive help on creating JSON schemas.

+<em>\*Note that while all JSON Schema properties are theoretically available only some have been substantially tested.
+If you run into an issue with one of them, please submit a ticket.</em>

 #### Example